 Realtor-Opcity is a referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to Realtor-Opcity, their information is shared in exchange for blanket referral fees with real estate agents in a process known as a blind match.

-No. Realtor-Opcity revenue comes from undisclosed referral fees.
+Yes and No. Realtor-Opcity revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 35%-40% of the entire agent's commission.
 Realtor-Opcity is a pay-to-play scheme that offers biased matches for financial gain.

 The main qualification for real estate agents who participate with Realtor-Opcity is their willingness to pay a referral fee.
 Using its website, Realtor-Opcity engages in a process known as price-fixing because it sets rebate amounts for independent real estate professionals, called 'Client Rewards'.
 Price fixing is prohibited by federal antitrust legislation.